Vansh12970/Disha/README.md

 ---

 ## Technology Stack
-- **Frontend**: HTML, CSS, Javascript and React Native for a responsive and user-friendly interface.
+- **Frontend**: HTML, CSS, JavaScript, and React Native for a responsive and user-friendly interface.
 - **Backend**: Python and FastAPI for robust server-side operations.
 - **Database**:
 - **AI/ML**: TensorFlow and PyTorch for predictive analysis and sentiment detection.